Are you tired of that awful stench coming from your bathroom? A smelly shower drain can be really gross and a huge annoyance!

 A clog is one of the most common reasons behind a smelly shower drain!

 On that note, your drain can get blocked due to several reasons.
 There may be an accumulation of soap and grease in the shower drain, which eventually gets deposited as a sticky slime in the pipelines.
 This slimy deposit not only blocks the drain but also produces an awful smell.
+Over time, this buildup can attract hair strands, dirt, and other debris, worsening the blockage and making it harder for water to pass through.

 The accumulation of hair in the pipelines can lead to a clogged drain as well.
 As more hair accumulates in the pipes, it will cause a blockage and start giving off a foul smell.